pelagios/pelagios-graph-explorer/readme.md

 (Note: dependency download may take a while the first time you are building the project.)

-The project comes with an included starter class that will launch the application demo in an embedded Jetty Web server.
+A note to developers: the project comes with an included starter class that will launch the application demo in an embedded Jetty Web server.
 Locate the class

 ``org.pelagios.bootstrap.StartServer``